 9. Mic Accessories

 The Fujifilm X100VI has IBIS and 10-bit video, making it a fantastic vlogger travel video camera.
-What’s more cool is its 2.5mm Submini TRS Stereo Microphone Input, so you can use a mic.
+What’s more cool is its 2.5mm Submini TRS Stereo Microphone Input, which allows you to use a mic.

 Or, if you’re using a mic like the Deity, you can buy a new cable that goes from 2.5mm to 3.5mm instead of an adapter.